MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-agents.md

 Use the following procedures to upgrade an agent running on Windows or Linux to System Center Operations Manager 1801.
 You should first verify that the agents meet minimum supported configurations.
 For more information, see [System Requirements for System Center Operations Manager](./system-requirements.md).

 > [!NOTE]
 > If before the upgrade an agent was installed using the push install method, after upgrade the agent-managed computer is put into a pending update state and can be upgraded through the Operations console.
-Otherwise the agent needs to be upgraded manually.
+Otherwise, the agent needs to be upgraded manually.

-When you upgrade an agent, the Operations Manager installer service runs and is not removed until after the completion of the upgrade.
-If the agent upgrade fails, you might have to re-install the agent because the installer service was not properly removed.
-If you attempt to upgrade the agent again and it fails, you should re-install the agent after you have completed upgrading all features of Operations Manager.
+When you upgrade an agent, the Operations Manager installer service runs and isn't removed until after the completion of the upgrade.
+If the agent upgrade fails, you might have to re-install the agent because the installer service wasn't properly removed.
+If you attempt to upgrade the agent again and it fails, you should re-install the agent after you've completed upgrading all the features of Operations Manager.

 > [!NOTE]
-> If you have Audit Collection Services (ACS) enabled for an agent prior to this upgrade, it is disabled as part of the agent upgrade process.
-ACS must be re-enabled after upgrade completes.
+> If you've Audit Collection Services (ACS) enabled for an agent prior to this upgrade, it's disabled as part of the agent upgrade process.
+ACS must be re-enabled after the upgrade completes.

-If you are upgrading agents that are deployed to a computer that has other System Center 2012 R2 or 2016 Operations Manager features installed, you must do the following:
+If you're upgrading agents that are deployed to a computer that has other System Center 2012 R2 or 2016 Operations Manager features installed, you must do the following:

 -   If the agent is installed on a computer that has System Center 2012 R2 or 2016 Operations Manager Operations console or Web console installed, you must first uninstall the consoles before you upgrade the agents.
 You can do this by uninstalling System Center 2012 R2 or 2016 Operations Manager in Programs and Features.
-You can reinstall these consoles after upgrade is completed.
+You can reinstall these consoles after the upgrade is completed.

 > [!NOTE]
 > If UAC is enabled, you must run the agent upgrade from an elevated command prompt.